 \section{Introduction}

 Most algorithms in both scientific computing and data processing domains perform read/write operations on data stored in memory, insert new data or remove existing data.
 But while most numerical methods in scientific computing are based on in-memory matrix algebra, query processing applications may need to retrieve data from disks and access random memory addresses.
 A parallel partitioner that generates good quality partitions is beneficial to both domains.
-Our parallel geometric partitioner based on space-filling curves~(SFC) and its performance on Intel KNL many-core processors are discussed in detail in~\cite{thesis}.
-This paper extends the scope of the partitioner from Adaptive Mesh Refinement~(AMR) to that of a parallel geometric partitioner that produces good quality partitions for applications ranging from parallel query processing on dynamic workloads to large relationship graphs derived from the internet or from social networks.
-Geometric partitioners are rarely used outside AMR with structured meshes~\cite{amr}.
+Our parallel geometric partitioner based on space-filling curves~(SFC) and its performance on Intel KNL many-core processors are discussed in detail in~\cite{sfcthesis}.
+This paper extends the scope of the partitioner from one that load balances Adaptive Mesh Refinement~(AMR) applications to that of a parallel geometric partitioner that produces good quality partitions for applications ranging from parallel query processing on dynamic workloads to large relationship graphs derived from the internet.
+Geometric partitioners are rarely used outside structured AMR meshes~\cite{amr}.
 In this work we describe methods for load balancing unstructured meshes refined using Delaunay methods along with parallel query processing.
 Geometric partitioning can be applied to general graphs after embedding vertex attributes in $D$-dimensional unit space, where $D\in R$, and defining distance criteria and resolutions for each attribute.
 Graphs can also be partitioned by partitioning their adjacency matrices as 2D meshes.
 Our partitioning algorithm assumes that the entire set of co-ordinates fit in the memories of all processes.